Liquidating a company involves selling all its assets to repay all existing creditors before “winding down” the company for good.

 If you reuse a company name without obtaining the appropriate permission beforehand or if you contradict the rules outlined in Section 216 of the Insolvency Act 1986, then you could face some serious consequences.

 Some of these consequences could include a fine or even imprisonment in some cases.
-Furthermore, if the directors of the new company have operated the company under a prohibited name, they could lose the privilege of limited liability which means they could incur any company debts that have been accumulated during the period of their involvement of the company.
+Furthermore, if the directors of the new company have operated the company under a prohibited name, they could lose the privilege of limited liability which means they could incur any company debts that have been accumulated during the period of their involvement in the company.